ThanhNam-Tech/im-learning-fr-/Lec 2 ML Model.md

  - Why do companies buy user data to train AI, instead of just using something else — like classified or synthetic data?
 #### solution :
  -> buying real world data is cheaper since it is not labeled, and how ever, labeled data may only work on limited models of AI
+### 2.4
+ - so in those modern function, do they claaify information by the value of y ?
+#### solution : yes, all function even sigma, lim function are also know as f(x) = y, so basically yes.